kranthikumarnalla/Portfolio/README.md

 ## 🗂️ Projects
 [**Residential_project_A**](https://github.com/kranthikumarnalla/Residential_project_A)

- It  was a full interior design for a clients single detched home
+ It  was a full interior design for a clients single detached home

 **Tech Stack:** Autocad 2d, Sketchup 3d, vrey, Enscape, Photoshop